 These are things that definitely change a lot, and you switch from maybe coding 80% of the time to maybe only coding 50% of the time because the rest you have to be thinking about your company.

-But for me, I was always the type of person who really wants to be involved in every task at a company.
-So, if there is a design decision, I wanted to be involved in it as much as possible.
+But for me, I was always the type of person who really wants to be part of every task at a company.
+So, if there is a design decision, I wanted to take part of it as much as possible.
 Why are we doing this?
 What is the benefit?
-I always ask myself that, and not every company wants you as a developer to be involved in everything because it could be difficult.
-I really like being involved in all the tasks, and this is why it was a perfect fit for me.
+I always ask myself that, and not every company wants you as a developer to be in everything because it could be difficult.
+I really like being part of all the tasks, and this is why it was a perfect fit for me.

 Another thing you have to think about a lot is how you get clients, or what you want to do to make money.
 For me, currently, it is about doing freelancing.
 So I help other companies with coding, maybe just helping them out as a consultant.
 So, I can help them in very different ways.
 But I also have my own products, video courses.
 And these are the two different ways how I get my income.

-The one thing that helped me a lot while making the transition from having a company to being self-employed was that I was already quite active in the community.
+The one thing helping me a lot while making the transition from having a company to being autonomous was that I was already quite active in the community.
 On Twitter, and I was also active at local meetups one or two years before I switched, etc.

-I didn’t notice it back then, but when I decided to go self-employed there were already people coming to me and saying “hey, I know you’re self-employed now, could you help us with this or that?”
+I didn’t pay attention to it at the time, but by the time I decided to be autonomous, people were already coming up to me and saying, ‘Hey, I know you are autonomous now, could you help us with this or that?’”
 So, I didn’t have to ask anyone.
 People were already coming to me and asking me if I could help them with stuff.

-I just realized this later, how much it helped me being out there.
-Sharing the code on Twitter, repositories, or GitHub, writing blog articles, etc. With everything you do, at some point, people will notice you and they might come back to you for help, and this is what helped me a lot too.
+I only realised later how helpful was for me to be out there.
+Sharing code on Twitter, on repositories or on GitHub, writing blog articles, etc. In everything you do, at some point people will notice you and may come back to you for help, and that was a great help.